 - Canadian Blood Services: Donating platelets (video)

 Standard donor eligibility is based on age, weight, health, medications, medical conditions, and factors that affect blood safety.
 The details vary by country.
 In the U.S. the American Red Cross and America's Blood Centers follows guidelines set by the Food and Drug Administration (FDA).
-These guidelines have been controversial because of deferrals on blood donations by sexually active gay men, reduced in December 2015 from a lifetime deferral.
-See MSM blood donor controversy for the status by country and more about the controversy.
-Temporary reductions were made to some deferral time periods during the coronavirus pandemic.
+See MSM blood donor controversy for the issue of deferrals that are applied only to sexually active gay and bisexual men, and the status of restrictions by country.

 MacRumors encourages people to donate blood, platelets, or plasma if they are eligible, and if not to help publicize the need for donations and encourage and support those who are eligible.
 MacRumors does not take positions on political or social issues but does encourage people to let authorities know what they think.